Collaborative Semantic Alignment in Recommendation Systems: Proposed Method

 \section{Proposed Method}

-In this section, we introduce our innovative recommendation model.
-CollabContext, is designed to address the challenge of enhancing RecSys by effectively incorporating contextual information and Collaborative Filtering (CF) signals.
-By leveraging historical user-item interactions, CollabContext learns comprehensive contextual CF-incorporated representations for both users and items.
-These representations not only successfully merge contextual and CF signals but also yield substantial improvements in recommendation performance, benefiting both general recommendation scenarios and challenging item cold-start scenarios.
-In the subsequent subsections, we detail the architecture, training phase, and inference phase of CollabContext, providing a comprehensive overview of our novel approach for recommendation.
+In this section, we introduce our innovative recommendation model CARec, which is designed to address the challenge of enhancing RecSys by effectively incorporating semantic information and Collaborative Filtering (CF) signals.
+By leveraging historical user-item interactions, CARec learns comprehensive semantic CF-incorporated representations for both users and items.
+These representations not only successfully merge semantic and CF signals but also yield substantial improvements in recommendation performance, benefiting both general recommendation scenarios and challenging item cold-start scenarios.
+In the subsequent subsections, we detail the architecture, training phase, and inference phase of CARec, providing a comprehensive overview of our novel approach for recommendation.